 Best Apple: MacBook Air

-However, even though it’s older, the M1 MacBook Air is a solid machine, outperforming many PCs while maintaining a fanless design.
-You’ll still get a great keyboard and excellent battery life, along with a nice Retina display.
-Of course, it uses a 720p webcam, while the new model has a sharper 1080p setup housed in a notch.
-The latter also has thinner display bezels that make it look more modern, as well as a MagSafe port that lets you keep charging while still having access to the device’s two USB-C ports.
-But if you’re already living a largely wireless life and don’t mind a not-so-great camera, you might find the M1 MacBook Air is a solid deal.
+Even though it’s older, the Apple M1 MacBook Air is a great laptop, outperforming many PCs while maintaining a fanless design.
+It’s also $200 cheaper, starting at $1,000.
+You’ll still get a great keyboard and long battery life, along with a nice Retina display.
+Of course, it uses a 720p webcam, while newer models have sharper 1080p cameras in.
+They’re housed in notches because Apple shaved down the bezels for a more modern look, so if that bothers you, it might be best to grab an M1 model while you can.
+You’ll have to live with having just two USB-C charging ports, since only the M2 machines have the additional MagSafe socket, but if you’re already living a largely wireless life and don’t mind a not-so-great camera, you might find the M1 MacBook Air is a solid deal.

 Best Windows: Dell XPS 13 Plus

 If you don’t like the changes Dell has made to the XPS 13, or if you definitely need a headphone jack, the older generations are still solid options.
-There’s also the Samsung Galaxy Book 2 Pro series, which feature beautiful OLED screens and sharper webcams in thin and light frames.
+There’s also the Samsung Galaxy Book series, which feature beautiful OLED screens and sharper webcams in thin and light frames.
 I also like Microsoft’s Surface Laptops, and the most recent edition offers great performance and battery life, albeit in an outdated design.

 Best for gaming: Razer Blade 15

-Those looking for something cheaper and more portable should consider the ASUS ROG Zephyrus G14, which was our favorite model last year.
+Students and gamers looking for something cheaper and more portable should consider the ASUS ROG Zephyrus G14, which was our favorite model in 2021.
 The main reason it got bumped down a notch is because the 2022 refresh is almost $600 more expensive.
-It’s still a solid gaming laptop though, with an excellent display, roomy trackpad and plenty of ports in spite of its thin profile.Buy Blade 15 at Razer - $2,500
+It’s still a solid gaming laptop though, with an excellent display, roomy trackpad and plenty of ports in spite of its thin profile.

-Best Chromebook: Lenovo Flex 5 Chromebook
+Best Chromebook: Lenovo IdeaPad Flex 5i Chromebook

-Best budget: HP Pavilion Aero 13
+Best cheap laptop for college students: HP Pavilion Aero 13

-If you’re looking for something under $800, your best bet is the HP Pavilion Aero 13.
-For $750, you’ll get a Full HD screen with a 16:10 aspect ratio and surprisingly thin bezels, as well as a comfortable keyboard and spacious trackpad.
+If you’re looking for a sturdy student laptop under $800, your best bet is the HP Pavilion Aero 13.
+Yes, it’s almost two years old, but it’s still one of the best cheap laptops for college students available now.
+For an affordable price, you’ll get a Full HD screen with a 16:10 aspect ratio and surprisingly thin bezels, as well as a comfortable keyboard and spacious touchpad.
 Importantly, the Aero 13 provides relatively powerful components compared to others in this price range, with an AMD Ryzen 5000 series processor and Radeon graphics.
-Plus, it has a generous array of ports and enough juice to last you the entire work day and then some.
+Plus, it has a generous array of ports and enough hours of battery life to last you a full day and then some.

 Best Convertible: Microsoft Surface Pro 9

-Unless you’re bent on sticking to Apple’s ecosystem, in which case an iPad Pro would suit you best, the Surface Pro 8 is arguably the best convertible laptop around.
+We also like Microsoft’s Type Covers and the Surface Pens, though it’s worth noting that they’ll have to pay extra for both if you want them.
+Unless you’re bent on sticking to Apple’s ecosystem, in which case an iPad Pro would suit you best, the Surface Pro 9 is arguably the best convertible laptop around.